javarias/omniORB/cost/tests/omniorb/scripts/README.txt

 ==================

 Test controller program.
-The defaults are set up to make it most easily useable for the omniORB testsuite, but it isn't limited to omniORB or the omniORB testsuite.
+The defaults are set up to make it most easily usable for the omniORB testsuite, but it isn't limited to omniORB or the omniORB testsuite.

 Usage: ./test-controller.py -d <local-testsrc-dir> -n <namingcontext>